-Bank overdrafts are shown as short term borrowings in Ceurrent Lliabilities in the Notes-7 - Net Current Assets (Remove Note 7 - Net Current Assets and include "statement of financial position" when preparing the financial report).
+Bank overdrafts are shown as short term borrowings in current liabilities in Note 7 - Net Current Assets (Remove Note 7 - Net Current Assets and include "statement of financial position" when preparing the financial report).

 (k) Trade and Other Receivables

 Trade and other receivables include amounts due from ratepayers for unpaid rates and service charges and other amounts due from third parties for goods sold and services performed in the ordinary course of business.